jonifen/jonifen-web/content/blog/post/2014/minecraft-pe-invisible-mobs.md

-+++
+---
-author = "Jon"
+author: "Jon"
-date = "2014-09-13T10:24:00Z"
+date: "2014-09-13T10:24:00Z"
-description = "My son recently bought an Acer A3-A10 tablet with some money he had saved." tags = ["minecraft"] title = "Minecraft Pocket Edition - Invisible mobs/monsters" type = "post"
+description: "My son recently bought an Acer A3-A10 tablet with some money he had saved."

-+++
+tags: ["minecraft"]
+title: "Minecraft Pocket Edition - Invisible mobs/monsters"
+type: "post"

+---

 My son recently bought an Acer A3-A10 tablet with some money he had saved.
 It's a great tablet for the £135 it cost at Argos and even sweeter with the £10 voucher with which he was able to get a Google Play voucher :)
 Anyway, to the point of this post.
 When I play Minecraft Pocket Edition against him, I found the mobs were invisible and I couldn't even hear any creepers or spiders, I just got exploded or bit by them silently.
 I thought this was a little odd, and after searching for information at the time, I was unable to find anything about it.
 Until now.